Health, advice, and information online community for dog and cats lovers.

 Viruses are spread by the oronasal route, often from the saliva or mucus of an infected cat.
 The herpesvirus is rather fragile, surviving only 18 hours outside its host; calicivirus is considerably more hardy, lasting up to 10 days.
 Bleach will readily inactivate either virus but calicivirus is able to withstand unbleached laundry detergents.

-To some extent, the combinations of signs and course of infection is determined by which of the numerous infectious agents may responsible for a particular respiratory presentation.
+To some extent, the combinations of signs and course of infection is determined by which of the numerous infectious agents may be responsible for a particular respiratory presentation.
 As previously stated, ninety percent of feline upper reinfections are caused by either feline herpes (also called the rhinotracheitis virus) or feline calicivirus.
 Neither of these infections is transmissible to humans or to other animals.

 Most feline upper respiratory infections run a course of 7 to21 days regardless of treatment, but it is important to realize that these infections are permanent and that herpesvirus infections can be recurring (a property of all types of herpes infections in many species).
 In kittens, herpes infections are known to sometimes drag on.
 Stresses such as surgery (such as neutering/spaying), boarding, or introduction of a new feline companion commonly induce a fresh herpes upper respiratory episode about a week following the stressful event and the active virus sheds for another few weeks.
 These episodes may recur for the life of the cat, although as the cat matures, signs become less and less severe and in many cases become subclinical and unnoticed by the owner.
 Cats infected with calicivirus may shed virus continuously, not just in times of stress, and may do so for life, although about 50% of infected cats seem to stop shedding virus at some point.